-Biggar to call time on Wales after Rugby World Cup
+Biggar to call time on Wales career after World Cup

 Wales fly-half Dan Biggar has announced he will retire from international duty after the 2023 Rugby World Cup.

-Biggar, 33, is expected to continue to play for his French club Toulon which he joined in November 2022.
+The 33-year-old is expected to continue to play for his French club Toulon, whom he joined in November 2022.

 Biggar has played 109 Tests for Wales since making his debut as a 19-year-old against Canada in 2008, and is preparing for a third World Cup.